The Essential Guide to INFJ Friendships

-Soul friend connections are very intimate and vulnerable, as this is the only type of friendship where INFJs feel comfortable with revealing their true selves.
+Soul-friend connections are very intimate and vulnerable, as this is the only type of friendship where INFJs feel comfortable revealing their true selves.
 Soul-level friendships create a sense of belonging, which allows INFJs to feel truly understood.

 What Do INFJs Need in a Friendship?

 By nature, INFJs are perfectionists, which means they also have high standards for friendships.
 INFJs crave friendships that fully satisfy their needs, which isn’t always easy to find.

 So, here are the main INFJ friendship needs and requirements:

 - Deep connection.
 If there’s one thing that drains INFJs, it’s small talk.
 In fact, most INFJs would rather be alone than waste time on shallow conversations.
 Because of this, INFJs prefer having a few close friends with whom they can have a deep mental and emotional connection with, rather than dozens of casual acquaintances.

 - Honesty.
 INFJs are very intuitive and perceptive, so they can easily tell when someone isn’t genuine.
 Since they have strong values and morals, INFJs don’t take lying, manipulation, and other such behavior lightly.
 Not to mention, INFJs don’t trust people easily in the first place, and if you break their hard-earned trust, it will be very, very hard to build it up again.

 - Safety.
 INFJs are private and sensitive people.
 They know they can be hurt easily, which is one of the main reasons why they don’t trust many people.
 As such, INFJs need to feel safe in a friendship - otherwise, they won’t open up.